Colorado State Highway 257

-State Highway 257 (SH 257) is an 18.478 mile state highway in the Front Range in Weld County, Colorado, United States, that connects Colorado State Highway 60 (SH 60) in Milliken with Colorado State Highway 14 (SH 14) on the northestern corner of Severance.
+State Highway 257 (SH 257) is an 18.478 mile state highway in the Front Range in Weld County, Colorado, United States, connecting SH 60 in Milliken with SH 14 in northwestern Severance.

 Route description

-SH 257 begins at a junction with SH 60 and County Road 21 in northwest of central Milliken, a town in central Weld County.
-It then heads northward, crosses the Big Thompson River, a tributary of the South Platte River then enters Greeley.
+SH 257 begins at a junction with SH 60 and County Road 21 (CR 21) northwest of central Milliken.
+It then heads northward, crossing the Big Thompson River, a tributary of the South Platte River, before entering western Greeley.

-At Greeley, SH 257 has two interchanges: one with U.S. Route 34 (US 34) and one with U.S. Route 34 Business (US 34 Bus.).
+In Greeley, SH 257 has two interchanges: one with U.S. Route 34 (US 34) and one with U.S. Route 34 Business (US 34 Bus.).
 Because the junction with US 34 Bus. is so close to its terminus, the two interchanges are just 0.3 mi apart.
 Both are diamond interchanges, but only the US 34 intersection has complete access.

-SH 257 then heads northward, and begins to curve northwest over the Cache la Poudre River and into Windsor.
+SH 257 then heads northwards before turning northwest, crossing over the Cache la Poudre River and entering Windsor.
 It abruptly turns west and begins a concurrency with intersects Colorado State Highway 392 (SH 392) along Main Street.
-About 1 mi later, SH 257 turns back northward at 7th Street and ends its concurrency with SH 392.
-SH then heads north to SH 14, where it terminates on the town limits of northwestern Severance.
+About 1 mi later, SH 257 turns back northward along 7th Street, ending its concurrency with SH 392.
+SH 257 then heads north to SH 14, where it terminates at the town limits of northwestern Severance.